The Foundation Stage teacher is Mrs Dyson and Mrs Cowley is our HTLA.

 1pm - Reading for pleasure

-1.15pm - Knowledge and understanding / Expressive arts and design / Personal, social, emotional development, Physical development focus
+1.15pm - Understanding the World/ Expressive arts and design / Personal, social, emotional development, Physical development focus

 2.25pm -Daily skipping